WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery: Conclusion

 \section{Conclusion}

 In this study, we introduced WildfireVLM, an AI-driven framework for early wildfire detection and risk assessment using satellite imagery.
-Using 3,771 annotated images from Landsat 8 and GOES-16, the system achieves strong detection performance by employing YOLOv12, achieving 81.1\% precision and 77.8\% F1-score.
+WildfireVLM achieves 81.1\% precision and a 77.8\% F1-score on the Landsat–GOES wildfire dataset.
 Our results demonstrate the potential of AI and computer vision to enhance wildfire monitoring and risk mitigation.
-Future work will focus on improving model performance and expanding the dataset to cover additional regions and conditions.
-Future work includes fine-tuning domain-specific LLMs on expert wildfire assessments, which are gold-labeled by human annotators, to improve contextual reasoning; and exploring the capacity of language models to evaluate risk levels and detect wildfires early to improve disaster management across diverse wildfire conditions.
+Future work will focus on improving model performance and expanding the dataset to cover additional regions and environmental conditions.
+In addition, we plan to fine-tune domain-specific LLMs on expert wildfire assessments annotated by human experts to improve contextual reasoning and to explore the capability of language models to assess risk levels and detect wildfires at earlier stages, thereby enhancing disaster management across diverse wildfire scenarios.